LNP-BP/LNPBPs/lnpbp-0002.md

 ## Compatibility

-The proposed cryptographic commitment scheme is fully compatible with any other LNPBP1-based commitments for the case of P2PK, P2PKH and P2WPH transaction outputs, since they always contain only a single public key and the original `LNPBP1` tag is preserved for the commitment procedure in this case.
+The proposed cryptographic commitment scheme is fully compatible with any LNPBP1-based commitments for any specified transaction output type.

 The standard is not compliant with previously used OP_RETURN-based cryptographic commitments, like OpenTimestamps [1], since it utilises plain value of the public key with the commitment for the OP_RETURN push data.

-The author is not aware of any P2(W)SH or non-OP_RETURN P2S cryptographic commitment schemes existing before this proposal, and it is highly probable that the standard is not compatible with ones if they were existing.
+The author is not aware of any P2(W)SH or non-OP_RETURN P2S cryptographic commitment schemes existing before this proposal, and if any exists, it is highly probable that the standard is not compatible with it.

-The proposed standard is compliant with current Taproot proposal [14], since it requires exposure of the complete script with all it branches, allowing verification that all public keys participating in the script were the part of the commitment procedure.
+The proposed standard is compliant with current Taproot proposal [14], since it requires exposure of the complete script with all its branches, allowing verification that all public keys participating in the script were part of the commitment procedure.

 TODO: Schnorr compatibility